Mashpy/servereditcode/plugins/Codiad-Beautify-master/README.md

 Beautify js, json, html, css or php files.

+###Channellog

+- 0.4.0 New settings dialog -> see editor settings
+- 0.4.05 Quick fix for issue #1
+- 0.4.1 Libraries updated

 ##Installation

 - Download the zip file and unzip it to your plugin folder.